Aliyahk888/KeepFit/README.md

 # KeepFit
 Our web application is a diet, health and fitness planner that helps the user keep track of the food they eat, their exercise routines, as well as their calculated calorie intake and loss on a daily basis.
+It solves the problem of having to manually track one’s diet, health and fitness by providing one place to store all of this information so as to make it a systematic and smooth process, also allowing the user to set new health and fitness goals every week.
+The users of this app will include any person looking to improve their diet and keep track of their health and fitness regularly.